jnibauer/jnibauer.github.io/_pages/cv.md

 redirect_from:
   - /resume
 ---
 [Click Here](https://jnibauer.github.io/_pages/jacob_nibauer_cv.pdf) to see a full CV (not updated frequently!).
-If you're looking for an updated publication list, see below.
+An updated publication list is below:

 {:start="7"}
  7. [Slant, Fan, and Narrow: the Response of Stellar Streams to a Tilting Galactic Disk](https://arxiv.org/abs/2312.09233){:target="_blank"}: **Nibauer** et al. 2023, submitted